7 Best Clean Boost Pedals (2023) – No Hiss, Pure Bliss

 The TC Electronic Spark Mini Booster comes with PrimeTime switching, TC Electronic’s own technology.
 This particular feature gives the option to either have the switch permanently on (latching) or to keep it on while you hold it down (momentary).

-This mini pedal gives you 20 dB of clean boost, and we loved how simple and unassuming it is.
+This mini pedal gives you 20 dB of clean gain, and we loved how simple and unassuming it is.
 We were able to fit in our very cramped pedalboard, as this pedal is tiny.
 However, don’t confuse small with weak, as this pedal showed us how sturdy and well-built it is from the moment we held it.

 We tried this pedal with our Fender Stratocaster going into our pedalboard and then to our Twin Reverb.
 We used it in conjunction with several of our other effects, including various chorus, flanger, and reverb stompboxes.
 The Spark Mini Booster gave a strong signal and transparent tone at different levels.